darrelbelvin/md_to_ipynb/README.md

 - -o   attempts to open the converted file after conversion (using xdg-open)

 ## Hints:
-I suggest placing the script in '~/bin/' then run
+I suggest placing the script in '~/bin/' then in a terminal run:
 ```
 echo 'alias md_to_python='python ~/bin/md_to_python.py' >> .bash_aliases
 ```